 Coursework provides students with an understanding of issues related to youth development.
 They are able to apply the knowledge and skills they learn outside of the classroom through service-learning and internship opportunities.

-Graduates in Youth Development can anticipate career opportunities with a variety of agencies, including the YMCA, the YWCA, the 4-H, the Boys and Girls Club, recreation programs, schools, community centers, camps, social service agencies, and the juvenile justice system.
+Graduates of the Youth Development Program are prepared for graduate school or careers working with agencies, including the YMCA, the YWCA, 4-H, the Boys and Girls Club, recreation programs, schools, community centers, camps, social service agencies, and the juvenile justice system.

 Five-Year Dual Degree Program

-Qualified students at Springfield College who are majoring in Youth Development may be eligible for the five-year combined B.S./M.S.W. dual degree program.
+Qualified students at Springfield College who are majoring in Youth Development may be eligible for the five-year combined bachelor of science/master of social work dual degree program.
 Students, in consultation with their undergraduate advisor, will structure their coursework early in their undergraduate career so that a required 17 semester hours of social work foundation coursework may be taken in the student’s fourth year.

 3+3 Program for Students Interested in Pursuing a Career in LawComplete your undergraduate study at Springfield College in three years, followed by three years of law study at WNE.
 Learn more.